Twipped/CurvyAndTrans.com/README.md

 }
 ```

 The IAM account must have full access to the specified S3 bucket, and invalidation read/write access to cloudfront.
+This readme assumes you know how to configure an S3 bucket for site hosting, and how to link it to cloudfront for SSL and caching.
+If you don't, google is your friend.